nyangweso-rodgers/computer-science-docs/README.md

 __Computer Science__ is the study of how computers work, mostly the theoratical and mathematical perspective. __Software Engineering__ is the study of how software systems are built, including topics such as Project Management, Quality Assurance, and Software Testing.

 # Definition of Terms in Computer Science
-1. __browser__: medium that allows you to make a request and lets a server serve you.
-It’s software installed and running on your computer that lets you search the Internet.
-It takes your input, creates and sends a request, gets the response and serves you.
 2. __LocalHost__: refers to “_this computer_” or even more accurately “_the computer I’m working on_.”
 3. __Secure Shell (SSH)__: open-source _protocol_ used to secure network communication which is less expensive and complex than the hardware based __VPN__ solutions. i.e., it offers _authentication_, _encryption_ and _data integrity_ for securing network communicationsy.
 By Implementing __SSH__, we get some of the capabilities like:
     - secure command-shell
     - secure file transfer
     - remote access to a variety of __TCP/IP__ applications via a secure tunnel
-4. __algorithm__ is a step by step procedure to resolve a problem.
+4. __Algorithm__ is a step by step procedure to resolve a problem.
 It's an effective method expressed a finite set of well-defined instructions.
 5. __Computer Program__ is a sequence of instructions written using a Computer Programming Language to perform a specified task by the computer.
 A __computer program__ is also called a __computer software__, which can range from  two lines to millions of lines of instructions.

 6. __Source Code__ is a code written in a particular programming language.